speppou/speppou.github.io/_posts/2024-08-18-Stamp-Duty.md

 [Source](https://www.revenue.nsw.gov.au/taxes-duties-levies-royalties/transfer-duty)

 But you'll notice that the top range is $1,000,000.
 In 1985, only the most expensive properties were above a million but now just about every property is.
-So it went from only the uber rich buying prestige properties paying the heigher rate to just about everyone.
+So it went from only the uber rich buying prestige properties paying the higher rate to just about everyone.

 In 2019, indexation was introduced which defnitely helps but it was seemingly introduced with the assumption that the rates in 2018 were logical.
 Now, in 2024 the rates are: